project-absence/www/docs/README.md

 <div style={{textAlign: "center"}}>
   <img src="/assets/purple.png" height="45%" width="45%" />
-  Project Absence is a tool for analyzing domains.
-Its features include finding open ports, discovering subdomains, discovering files and more will be coming with the time.
+  Project Absence is a security auditing tool designed to assist system administrators and security researchers uncover potentially overlooked security exposures in their domains and servers.
+It can assist in identifying open ports, discovering subdomains, exposing unprotected files, and much more - new features will be added over time.
 </div>